Skip to content

 ' ----------- getDataFromLine

-' places the numerical values contained in line into array
+' places the numerical values contained in line

 ' these are separated by one or more spaces

-' initially, the array is empty
+' initially the table is empty

-' define a pattern for the line
+' we define a model for the

-Set pattern = New RegExP
+Set modele= New RegExP

-With pattern
+With modele

 .pattern="\d+,\d+|\d+" ' 140.5 or 140